5 Mind-Blowing Oregon Photography Sites All Photographers Need to Visit This Summer and Why

 The Royal Terrace Falls is 119 feet tall and has water cascading down terraced rock faces, surrounded by green ferns and trees.

 The second falls of McDowell Creek are the most photographed.
 The Majestic Falls, while not even half the height of Royal Terrace Falls, is famous for its photogenic quality.
 Multi-tiered layers of wooden stairs contrast spectacularly against the foliage giving this area a mystical quality.
-As you walk up the stairs, the viewing platform puts you up
+As you walk up the stairs, the viewing platform puts you up close and personal with the falling water, giving you an ideal vantage to frame that perfect shot.

-Thompson Mills- A Historical Oregon Photography Site
+Thompson Mills- A Historical Oregon Photography Location

 Thompson Mills on a sunny day.